rnd-forests/icommerce/README.md

 - `customerId`: the customer associated with the order.
 We don't support registration functionality; however, we still track customers using their information like phone number.
 The value of this column is obtained from `customer` microservice.
 - `status`: the order status including: `new`, `pending` and `complete`.
 - `total`: the total amount of the order.
 In the scope of this project, the total will be the sum of all order items price.
 As we don't support taxes or promotions, we don't introduce other columns like `subtotal` for simplicity.
 - `firstName`, `lastName`, and `phone`: the customer information associated with the order.
-Those information would be stored in `customer` microservice as well.
+That information would be stored in `customer` microservice as well.
 However, normally when viewing order details we need to fetch customer information in process.
 Putting some of customer common attributes here would reduce the communication between microservices.
 - `createdAt` and `updatedAt`: automatically generated timestamps for the record.

 This table has index for `customerId` column: